oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   > A tool MAY implement an option to suppress this conversion.

-- `$.document.notes`: If any `$.document.notes` item contains one of the `category` and `title` combinations specified in [3.2.2.8](#document-property---notes), where the `title` is extended, the CSAF 2.0 to CSAF 2.1 Converter SHALL try to identify whether that extension is a specific product name, version or family.
+- `$.document.notes`: If any `$.document.notes` item contains one of the `category` and `title` combinations specified in table
+  [table 1](#document-property-notes-tab-1) of section [3.2.2.8](#document-property---notes), where the `title` is extended, the CSAF 2.0 to CSAF 2.1 Converter SHALL try to identify whether that extension is a specific product name, version or family.
   In such case, the CSAF 2.0 to CSAF 2.1 Converter SHALL try to add the corresponding products to the note item and issue a warning that a potential product specific note has been discovered and products have been assigned to it.
   Such warning SHALL also include the note and the assigned products.